amolabs/docs/protocol.md

 ## Further Notes
 ### Replay Attack
-In order to prevent [replay attack](https://en.wikipedia.org/wiki/Replay_attack) (in some sense, double-spending), every AMO transaction includes a `nonce` byte-sequence.
-Basic idea is that when a blockchain node sees a transaction that is already included in the blockchain, it immediately discards the transaction.
+In order to prevent [replay attack](https://en.wikipedia.org/wiki/Replay_attack) (in some sense, double-spending), every AMO transaction is checked for whether it is already introduced or processed in preveious blocks.
+Basic idea is that when a blockchain node sees a transaction that is already presented in the blockchain network, it immediately discards the transaction.
 Here, every transaction has a `tx hash` in Tendermint context.
 This `tx hash` is a hash of whole byte sequence representing the transaction.
-Since we incorporated ECDSA signature to authenticate the sender's identity, this gives randomness already, and it can prevent replay attacks.
+Since we incorporated ECDSA signature to authenticate the sender's identity, this gives randomness to the transaction, and it can prevent replay attacks.
 However, AMO blockchain protocol itself is independent of Tendermint.
 Moreover a future version AMO blockchain may not use Tendermint as a base platform.
-So, in order to provide some generic countermeasure against replay attacks, we introduced this `nonce` bytes.
+So, in order to provide some generic countermeasure against replay attacks, we use `ReplayPreventer`, a module which monitors every incoming transaction to prevent its replay attacks by checking its existence in the blockchain network.

-However, if every transaction has different meaning and context from other transactions, users may choose `nonce` to be a fixed bytes.
-But, if a user wants to send the same amount of coin to the same recipient again, then the user must choose a different `nonce` than the previous transaction.
-This nonce need not be cryptographically random.
-The only requirement is that it must be ***different*** if the transaction context is the same as a previously processed one.
-An AMO-compliant client may introduce any method to do this.
+If a user wants to send the same amount of coin to the same recipient again, then the user must put into the transaction a signature different from the one used for the previous transaction.
+If so, the transaction would have a different `tx hash` and be treated as a different one, passing the transaction check process of `ReplayPreventer` successfully.